ietf-wg-cellar/matroska-specification/codec/av1.md

 ## Metadata OBU-based values

 The following `TrackEntry` values SHOULD be extracted from the `Metadata OBUs`.
-They SHOULD not be set if the values vary across the entire CVS.
+They SHOULD NOT be set if the values vary across the entire CVS.

 ### MaxCLL
 EBML Path: `\Segment\Tracks\TrackEntry\Video\Colour\MaxCLL` | Mandatory: No